What Are Jidoka and Autonomation?

 In much the same way that most of the Toyota Production System can be traced back to previous works and initiatives such as Ford’s original Production Lines, the birth of Autonomation and Jidoka can be traced back to before Toyota began to build Cars.

 Before Toyota became Toyota, the Toyoda family were busy trying to build their textile industry.
 Sakichi Toyoda designed a loom that automatically stopped when the thread either ran out or broke.
 This meant that the machine did not continue on blindly creating a piece of cloth that then had to be reworked, or scrapped.
-This not only allowed them to reduce the amount of scrap and rework in their processes, it also allowed them to have a single operator running several machines rather than sitting watching just one.
+This not only allowed them to reduce the amount of scrap and rework in their processes, but it also allowed them to have a single operator running several machines rather than sitting watching just one.

 It is rumored that it was the sale of this patented technology to a textile company in Yorkshire in the UK that provided the capital that the Toyoda family required to start the Toyota Motor Company.